Our goal is to share information and products that are truly helpful to renters.

 - Relocation expenses: Some renters insurance policies will pay for the cost of temporary housing or relocation caused by covered disasters like mold making your apartment uninhabitable.

-- Damage or injuries from pets: Many renters policies cover damage or injury caused by your pets to other people’s properties, like if your dog runs into someone or scratches their car.
+- Damage or injuries from pets: Many renters policies cover damage or injury caused by your pets to other people’s properties, like if your dog bites someone.
 Read carefully, though, policies don’t often cover damage that your pet does to your own apartment.

 - Rental dwelling insurance premiums: When tenant’s renter policies cover damage to the renter’s things, it can lower the claims against a landlord’s rental dwelling policy.